 Whether you are making a smoothie or smoothie bowl, you should aim for a thicker base.
 Bananas are a great base as they maintain the perfect consistency even after blending and adding liquids.
 Use frozen bananas for smoothie bowls as you'll want those to be thicker and non-frozen bananas for smoothies as it will be easier consumption.
 Make sure your bananas are ripe so you reap all the nutritional benefits.
-In other words, the browner, the better.
-If for some reason you don't want it to be vegan, you can use yogurt for a base instead.
+You want them yellow and barely starting to brown for maximum health benefits.
+If for some reason you don't want it to be vegan, you can use yogurt for a base as well.

 Specific substances that bind to toxins to help remove them from your body is where the term 'binders' originates.
 Since they aren't absorbed by your body, anything it picks up, it takes with it on the way out.
 It is important to regularly cleanse your body of environmental toxins, pesticides, heavy metals and other nasties.
 Below are a few binders I use.